genesiscommunitysuccess/docs/versioned_docs/version-2022.3/05_operations/02_commands/01_server-commands.md

 This enables you to change a sequence number, or to do a bulk change for a whole sequence in a .csv file.
 In most cases, this will be a file that you have exported previously using either `GetNextSequenceNumbers` or `GetSequenceCount`.

 In almost all cases, `SetSequence` must be run while the system processes have been stopped.
-After running `SetSequence` - like all processes that write to the table - you  need restart the server.
+After running `SetSequence` - like all processes that write to the table - you need to restart the server.

 ### Syntax